 It is essential to make sure that epoxy and hardener are mixed the right way, in the right amounts.
 If the products are not mixed the right way in the right parts, it can affect the curing process, leading to the epoxy resin not being cured properly.

 Epoxy resin comes in two parts: Resin and hardener.
 Mixing the two substances prompts a chemical reaction between the two, transforming them from a liquid into a solid state.
 To ensure that your resin cures appropriately, it is essential to measure it accurately and mixed thoroughly.
+Our company provides the best products of epoxy to our clients and get more trust from clients.
+Check this epoxy blog for more details.

 The mixing ratio depends on each product that you are using.
 Usually, it is 1:1 or 2:1 between the resin and hardener.
 There are also the more complicated ones such as 100:45.
 You can find the ratio of each product written on its packaging.
 The mixing ratio has to be very specific, or the resin will not cure properly.
 You can use an epoxy calculator to measure your epoxy resin and hardener.